apache/druid/docs/ingestion/ingestion-spec.md

 |`type`|Must be `"scan"`.|Yes|
 |`query`|A [scan query](../querying/scan-query.md) that defines how to process each input row.
 Use an [unnest data source](../querying/datasource.md#unnest) with `"__input__"` as the base table to unnest arrays.
 Nest multiple unnest data sources for cross-join unnesting.
 Add `virtualColumns` on the scan query for expression-based column derivations.
 Set `intervals` to eternity and `resultFormat` to `"list"`.|Yes|

-If an unnest column is missing or the array is empty, the input row passes through with the unnest output columns set to null.
-Virtual columns are still evaluated on passthrough rows.
+If an unnest column is missing or the array is empty, the input row produces no output rows, matching native `CROSS JOIN UNNEST` semantics.

 ### Projections